adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 ___

+### Target slip angle

+Changes what % of relative front slip the steering will target.
+Higher means more steering, lower means less steering.
+Most cars feel best around 90-95%, but you can set it higher if you want to force the car over the limit, or if you want more heat in the front tires.

+Keep in mind that not all cars will adhere to this perfectly, so it's best to verify things via the [Graphs](#graphs) setting.

+___

 ### Countersteer response

 Changes how effective it is to countersteer in a slide or drift.
 A higher setting will make countersteering feel more responsive by allowing you to countersteer more, however, it also makes it easier to overcorrect a slide and spin the other way.